hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/ssh-customization.md

 **Mac/Linux/Unix**
 SSH keys serve as a means of identifying a user to a SSH server.
 When using SSH keys your password will never be send over the network.
 Here SSH keys are created on your local desktop/laptop which are later used to authenticate during a SSH login into UBELIX.
-Therefore, the following steps are reqiured:
+Therefore, the following steps are required:

-- Creation of key pair consiting of a private and a public key
+- Creation of key pair consisting of a private and a public key
 - Adding a public key to your UBELIX account
 - Adding the key to the SSH config